Kabany/tydet-core-redis/README.md

 ## Contributing

-We'd love for you to contribute to TyAPI Core Mysql and help make it even better than it is today!
+We'd love for you to contribute to TyAPI Core Redis and help make it even better than it is today!
 Find out how you can contribute [here][contribute].